Today, we will answer the question – when is hacking illegal and legal?

 Still, hacking is an unwarranted attempt to infiltrate a computer or any other electronic system to attain information about something or someone.

-Anytime we hear or read about someone’s computer or some network being hacked, we instantly picture an individual sitting in a dark room full of tangled wires, computer screens, and multiple keyboards, who is rapidly typing some programming language on one of the computer screens.
+Anytime we hear or read about someone’s computer or some network being hacked, we instantly picture an individual sitting in a dark room full of tangled wires, computer screens, and multiple keyboards, rapidly typing some programming language on one of the computer screens.

 Along with being tedious and time-consuming, piracy is also complicated and sometimes dangerous.